taltaf/tci-flogo/samples/app-dev/VSCode/PlayTestcase-UnitTesting/readme.md

 ## Description

 With unit testing, you can monitor the health of your application and detect errors in individual flows or Activity levels.
 After you design a flow, you can test it by playing it once.You provide the input to the flow in playing a test case once.
 It executes the flow on demand without using a trigger.
-Each activity executes independently and displays its logs.It can help detect errors in the flow upfront without actually building the app
+Each activity executes independently and displays its logs.It can help detect errors in the flow upfront without actually building the app.

 ## Prerequisites